 After assessing all these concerned factors, both internal and external, it will be safe to say that Nike, Inc. will continue to enjoy their dominant position in the industry.
 But the organization needs to work on their weaknesses and threats to strengthen their position.
 The footwear and apparel industry is very competitive, but Nike, Inc. has successfully dealt with every challenge through the years.
 Their impressive ability to alter their strategy and introducing new products from time to time has helped its revenue to grow every year.
 Lastly, Nike, Inc. will continue to rule the apparel and footwear industry in the years to come.

 Nike SWOT and PESTLE analysis is an effective tool to analyze all the factors including external and internal factors to determine the issues that can affect the organization.
 Students are often asked to conduct a SWOT and PESTLE analysis of different organizations as a part of their curriculum.
 However, there are many students who are not comfortable with these tasks and need professional guidance.
-That’s where MyAssignmenthelp.io steps in and helps relieve their stress.
-Myassignmenthelp.io is the most proficient online academic assistance portal.
-The PhD qualified academic experts at MyAssignmenthelp.io aim to provide guidance on top-notch papers according to the expectation and need of the students.
+That’s where MyAssignmenthelp.expert steps in and helps relieve their stress.
+MyAssignmenthelp.expert is the most proficient online academic assistance portal.
+The PhD qualified academic experts at MyAssignmenthelp.expert aim to provide guidance on top-notch papers according to the expectation and need of the students.
 They ensure that their guidance allows students to prepare all the papers that are free from plagiarism and that they provide assistance much before the deadline so that the students have ample of time to proofread them.
-If you too are feeling helpless with these case study tasks, then simply login to MyAssignmenthelp.io and relieve yourself from all your academic writing worries.
+If you too are feeling helpless with these case study tasks, then simply login to MyAssignmenthelp.expert and relieve yourself from all your academic writing worries.